cert-ee/cuckoo3/docs/src/installing/quickstart.md

 ### Flight checks
 The install script does a few checks to make sure that it is run with the correct user at different steps and that Python requirements are met.

 1. It checks if the script is run with sudo privileges.
-Some setup parts like installing system dependencies, creating Cuckoo3 users, and installing Python-related dependencies or repositories.
+Some setup parts like installing system dependencies, creating Cuckoo users, and installing Python-related dependencies or repositories.
 2. Checks if you are running the supported Ubuntu 22.04 release.

 ### Interactive part